Biohazardyee/courses/Year 2/English/Period 2/Suzy/TechnicalWriting.md

 - Bot: short for Robot, is mostly used on the internet to assert dominance even if it has nothing revolutionary.

 - Malware: malicious software making a device misbehave once infected.

+## Exam Feedback

+use the BAR method

+- Background: where you are in the application and what you want to do
+- Action: The action that you must perform
+- Result: The result of the action and the result of all the actions you have performed in the procedure

+Know thy user: the number one rule in technical writing.
+Start a procedure with "To..."

+### Widows and Orphans

+In typesetting, widows and orphans are single lines of text from a paragraph that dangle at either the beginning or end of a block of text, or form a very short final line at the end of a paragraph.

+Widow – A paragraph ending line that falls at the beginning of the following page or column, thus separated from the rest of the text.
+Mnemonically, a widow is “alone at the top” (of the family tree, or in this case, the page.)

+Orphan – A paragraph-opening line that appears by itself at the bottom of a page or column, thus separated from the rest of the text.
+Mnemonically, an orphan is “alone at the bottom” of the family tree, but, in this case, of the page.

+Runt – A word, part of a word, or a very short line that appears by itself at the end of a paragraph.
+Mnemonically still “alone at the bottom,” just this time at the bottom of a paragraph.
+Orphans of this type give the impression of too much white space

+#### Techniques for eliminating widows include

+- Forcing a page break early, producing a shorter page;
+- Adjusting the leading, the space between lines of text;
+- Adjusting the spacing between words to produce tighter or looser paragraphs;
+- Adjusting the hyphenation within the paragraph;
+- Adjusting the margins of the page;
+- Subtle scaling of the page without distorting the letters;
+- Rewriting a portion of the paragraph;
+- Reduce the letter-spacing (tracking) of the words;
+- Adding a pull quote to the text (usual in magazines);
+- Adding a floating block (figure) to the text, or resizing an existing figure.

+#### Techniques for eliminating an orphan

+- Inserting a blank line;
+- Forcing a page break;